-As of January 2022, Syracuse Abroad is unable to accommodate Covid-19 Vaccination and/or booster Exemptions.
-All students studying with our programs must be fully vaccinated, and, if eligible, must also receive a booster dose and provide proof of inoculation prior to a published deadline for each program.
+As of January 5, 2023: Syracuse Abroad is unable to accommodate Covid-19 Vaccination and/or booster Exemptions.
+All students studying with our programs must be fully vaccinated, receive all eligible boosters and provide proof of inoculation prior to a published deadline for each program.
 In general, international governments have constraints on those unvaccinated such that robust participation in a study abroad program is not possible.
 The experience would be so compromised as to not meet the high standards of a Syracuse Abroad experience.
 Students with questions about this should reach out to their International Program Advisor.

 Syracuse University students that have been formally granted exemption from the University’s Covid-19 vaccine and booster requirements, may, in some circumstances, be eligible to study abroad with a World Program in locations where the host country and partner institution allow exemptions.
 Please contact Syracuse Abroad at email@example.com to request information and discuss your options.